loarabia/Clang-tutorial/README.markdown

 See contents of the links above for a walkthrough of what these tutorials are doing.

+# Other Options #
+The Clang team has been hard at work making it easier to write tools using Clang.
+There are now [4 well documented options](http://clang.llvm.org/docs/Tooling.html) for developing tools using clang and llvm infrastructure.

 # Latest Stable LLVM / Clang (v3.1) #
 The master branch tracks recent commits to the clang and llvm svn.
 If you want the latest public release, then checkout the *3.1* tag.